-UTPD has launched a free mobile app called LiveSafe at UT Austin giving the UT community and guests immediate access to police dispatch via the communication tool most frequently used—text.
+UTPD has a free mobile app called LiveSafe, giving our UT community and guests immediate access to police dispatch via the communication tool most frequently used — text.
 UTPD hopes the app will encourage users to engage and share important, potentially life-saving information, to prevent crime and enable better incident response.

 To download and set up LiveSafe at UT Austin: